Selecting Your Home Extension

 designer (bare bones to full services) you need to interview at least three to determine who will be best suited to

 Simply telephoning them for 'a price' is inadequate and fishing blind.
-Get then round to
+Get then round to view the

-requirements and offering a fee proposal for each design and support stage of their services.
+offering a fee proposal for each design and support stage of their services.